 Most adverse drug events (ADEs) are preventable — which is why ODPHP has prioritized reducing ADEs across the nation.

-Learn more about the National Action Plan for Adverse Drug Event Prevention and the targets and measures used to assess progress.
+Learn more about the National Action Plan for Adverse Drug Event Prevention.

 2008 Physical Activity Guidelines for Americans